Friends of Cherry Hinton Brook

 Water voles are protected by law and it is an offence to disturb them, or damage, destroy, or obstruct access to, their burrows.
 We collect reports of sightings of water voles, so if you do see one, feel free to email us at wildlife@friendsofcherryhintonbrook.org.uk.

 At the end of May, RiverCare lent us a video camera with a movement and heat sensor.
-After a few false starts, Nicola Fawcett and Darren Gillings worked out how to position the camera and have been rewarded with excellent 20 second videos of water voles scuttling about at the edge of the brook.
+After a few false starts, Nicola Fawcett and Darren Gillings worked out how to position the camera and have been rewarded with excellent 20 second videos of water voles scuttling about at the edge of the Brook.

 Watch the best bits of the Volecam on youtube.